LeMay Center for Doctrine Development and Education: Operations

 The center researches, develops, and produces Air Force basic and operational doctrine, as well as joint and multinational doctrine.
 It coordinates with the major commands on their development of tactical doctrine, and assists other Services' doctrinal development efforts.
 The LeMay Center is responsible for reviewing the application of doctrine education in the continuum of education for all Air Force personnel, and is an advocate for the doctrinally correct representation of air, space, and cyberspace power in key Air Force, other Service, and joint exercises and experiments.
 The center participates in Air Force and other Services' joint wargames and key exercises to ensure scenarios provide a realistic depiction of the uses and impact of airpower.

 Lineage and honors

 The center has a staff of over 300 active-duty members, reservists, military civilians, and contractors.
 The organization consists of five directorates at the headquarters; an air staff liaison at the Pentagon; and the Joint Integration Directorate located at Fort Leavenworth, Kansas.

 List of commanders

 The commander reports directly to the Chief of Staff of the Air Force for matters pertaining to doctrine.
-The officeholder also serves as the vice commander of the Air University.
+The officeholder also serves as the deputy commander of the Air University.